 Nuuciq Spirit Camp

-The old village of Nuuciq is located on a 800-acre island at the entrance to Prince William Sound.
-In the late 1790’s, the Russians came to this area and built a fortress and trading center that served all of south central Alaska.
+The old village of Nuuciq is located on an 800-acre island at the entrance to Prince William Sound.
+In the late 1790’s, the Russians came to this area and built a fortress and trading center that served all of Southcentral Alaska.
 This center was called Fort Saint Constantine and Helen.

 Nuuciq is once again coming alive and emerging out of the history books as a location of beauty, history, and cultural pride.
-For the last six years, the Nuuciq Spirit camp has brought together the young and old in celebration of our thousands of years of occupation as the original settlers of this great land.
+For over 25 years the Nuuciq Spirit camp has brought together the young and old in celebration of our thousands of years of occupation as the original settlers of this great land.
 The younger generation is coming from every community within our region to learn from the past and to enjoy the new friendship they have made.